-- For the book, see Conquest of Dorne (book).
+- For the book, see The Conquest of Dorne.

 The conquest of Dorne was the war of the Young Dragon, King Daeron I Targaryen, against Dorne.
 Upon ascending to the Iron Throne, Daeron wanted to complete the campaign his ancestor Aegon the Conquerer had begun, and marched south to conquer Dorne in 157 AC.
 Daeron was only 14 years old at the time.
 Although Daeron quickly conquered Dorne, the Dornishmen successfully rebelled four years later.

 Shortly before House Targaryen's War of Conquest, Princess Meria Martell, the ruling Princess of Dorne, offered an alliance to Aegon Targaryen against the Storm Kings.
 Aegon, looking not for alliances but for submission, did not accept, instead began his conquest.
 His sister-wife, Queen Rhaenys Targaryen, led an army into Dorne.
 However, the Dornish refused to give battle, and instead hid, melting away in their mountains and deserts.
 Rhaenys captured holdfasts, but it made no difference, for there was no man to be found, only women and children.
 Eventually, Rhaenys flew to Sunspear on her dragon Meraxes, where Princess Mariya told her to leave and that she was not wanted in Dorne.
 Rhaenys left with Dorne untaken.

 The Conquest of Dorne

 Young Daeron I Targaryen had long felt that the continued independence of Dorne represented unfinished business for the Targaryens, and upon his ascension he vowed to rectify his ancestor's mistake.
 He ascended to the throne in 157 AC, and marched south, defeating the Dornishmen in battle.
 He used a goat track to bypass the Dornish watchtowers on the Boneway.
 Meanwhile, Alyn Velaryon, Daeron's naval commander known as Oakenfist, broke the Planky Town and sailed up the Greenblood while most of the Dornishmen's strength was occupied in the Prince's Pass.
-Daeron wrote about his victory in his Conquest of Dorne.
+Daeron wrote about his victory in his book, The Conquest of Dorne.
 In order to make it seem more glorious, Daeron exaggerated the strength of the Dornishmen.